-Commands: "Down" "Stay", "Sit", "Stand", "Down"
+"Down" - ("Stay") - 2x ["Sit"/ "Stand"/ "Down"] - "Sit"

-Simultaneous hand signals are allowed in addition to voice commands on position changes.
+Simultaneous hand signals may be used in addition to voice commands on position changes.
 One hand or both hands may be used.

-Performance: The dog should change positions 6 times (sit / stand / down) according to the handler's commands and remain in its original place.
+The dog should change positions 6 times (sit/stand/down) according to the handler's commands and remain in its original place.

-The starting point is between two markers that are approximately 0.8 - 1 m apart.
+The starting point is between two markers that are approximately 1 m apart.
 An imaginary line connecting the two markers forms a boundary.
 The handler commands, when instructed, his/her dog to lie down at the starting point in front of the imaginary line (boundary) so that the line forms a tangent.

 The handler leaves the dog and moves to an assigned place approx. 10 m from the dog and turns around to face the dog.
-The order of taking the positions should always be sit - stand - down or stand - sit - down.
+The order of taking the positions should always be "sit - stand - down" or "stand - sit - down".
 Each position should be done twice and the last command for changing position should be "down".
 The order of taking the positions should be the same for all competitors.

 The steward shows the handler, using written signs or drawings, or using an electrical display board, when to command the next position and what the next position is.
-The steward should stand approximately 3-5 metres from the dog, and so that he/she is not able to see the dog, when displaying the instructions.
+The steward should stand approximately 3-5 meters from the dog, and so that he/she is not able to see the dog, when displaying the instructions.
 The steward should change the sign about every 3 seconds.